One of Lean management's main purposes is to eliminate wasteful activities in the production process and optimize resources.

 Different Ways to Deal with Muri

-Lean offers various tools and practices that may help you remove the negative effect of overburdening or at least reduce it to a minimum level.
+Lean offers various tools and practices that may help you remove the negative effect of overburdening or reduce it to a minimum level.

 Map your team’s workflow

-First, let start with mapping your team’s workflow.
-For this purpose you can use a Kanban board where you visualize the different stages of the workflow.
-By doing so you will be able to acquire a clear understanding of your team’s capacity and see where value is created.
+First, let start by mapping your team’s workflow.
+For this purpose, you can use a Kanban board where you visualize the different stages of the workflow.
+By doing so, you will be able to acquire a clear understanding of your team’s capacity and see where value is created.